 After we've received your application , our staff check it for completeness.
 To ensure your application is accepted and processed quickly, please ensure you have provided all the necessary information.
-If information lacks detail or plans are not provided or affected party approval is not obtained Council may return your application.
+If an application lacks detail, plans are not provided or affected party approval has not obtained Council may return your application.
 If we do this we will usually send you a letter explaining why it was rejected, however, any refund will be less our cost in checking the application.

 Assessing your application

-Once we have accepted your application a planner will assess it.
+Once we have accepted your application for processing a consents planner will assess it.
 If they have questions about your application, they will send you a further information request.
 This is also called a Section 92 request, and delays the processing of your application.

 The Council may need to commission a report from an expert on some aspect of your application.
 You will be notified before the report is commissioned.
 This would be at your cost and you may agree or refuse to have the report done.
 If you refuse, the planner will continue assessing your application.